 Ukraine is the largest country to be located entirely in Europe.
 Arable land covers more than half of its area.
 Much of it is humus-rich, high-yielding “black earth”.
 Despite this natural advantage, the agricultural sector shrank drastically in the early post-Soviet era as the collective farming system collapsed.
-GDP growth in the new millennium partly offset this decline, but came to a sharp end as the world economy entered crisis in the late 2000s.
+GDP growth in the new millennium partly offset this decline, but came to a sharp end as the world economy entered crisis in the first decade of the new century.

 Ukraine is now a lower middle income country, ranked 81st out of 188 in the 2015 Human Development Index.
 Its population has been declining at a rapid rate to an estimated 45.2 million in 2015 – a loss of more than 6 million people since independence in 1991.

 Since the spring of 2014, conflict between Ukrainian forces and separatists in the east of the country has triggered a humanitarian crisis.
 The conflict has killed more than 9,000 people and caused renewed hardship and deprivation.
 The country has lost territory; cities and towns have been devastated; more than two million people have been forced from their homes and exposed to harsh winter conditions.

 Hundreds of thousands of civilians in conflict or former conflict areas have limited access to basic sustenance and services.
 Government support to public services has stopped in some areas; this includes funding to schools and hospitals, as well as the payment of social benefits and pensions.

 Many of the displaced have lost their jobs, and their financial resources are thought to be exhausted.
 Food inflation is among the highest in the world.
 The significant devaluation of national currency (estimated at as much as 50 percent) has seen consumer prices growing at a faster pace than families' incomes, limiting their purchasing power and general access to food.
 620,000 people in eastern Ukraine are estimated to be food insecure, and additional 500,000 have little or no livelihood.